wp-plugins/event-post/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Fix : Really check all blogs when using "blogs=all" in shortcodes.
+May cause memory limit on big networks

 = 2.7.0 =
 * Add : Multisite event list support
 * Add : Integration of several hooks